 - NO Admittance to the Keepers/Caretakers private residence.

 - Report any injury or emergency to the Caretakers immediately!

-- Leave No Trace!
-Carry in/Carry out policy.
+- We adhere to a strict Carry in/Carry out policy.
 If you bring it on the island please take it with you when you leave.
 You are responsible for all that you bring onto the island including the trash and debris you may generate.

 Transportation: You are responsible for making transportation arrangements.
 FOSILS website and office have information on options.

 ANCHORING IS NOT ALLOWED IN COVE DUE TO UNDERGROUND CABLES!
 There are a limited number of moorings in the cove, therefore FOSILS need to be aware of your finalized travel plans.
 Transportation from a mooring to the island is by boater’s dinghy.
 NO dock available

 Monitor the National Weather Service forecasts.
 Seas and weather may affect plans getting on or off island.
 If your stay is cancelled for uncontrollable circumstances, your donation can be applied to a future reservation.